-Catherine Cooper (Albuquerque, NM)
+Catherine Cooper (Atlanta, GA)

 Educated as an engineer, Catherine has dedicated her career to the logistics industry with the last 18 years in top leadership positions (CIO of a $1 Billion global logistics service provider and president of two successful consulting firms).
 She founded World Connections in 2006 where she works with senior executives from Fortune 500 companies, private equity firms, and global logistics service providers who partner with Catherine to develop innovative solutions at the intersection of technology and people.
 Recent clients include QVC, Coca-Cola Enterprises, Dell and Gap Inc.